guiburi/PatternLibrary/README.md

 - Columns will be wrapped in a container .row ✓
 - Each column will have the class of .col-$ ✓
 - Also create a .container class that wraps all content and centers it on the page.
 The container must be fluid in width. ✓
+- Nested colums to have half the gutter :  `first and last no gutter`

 **Responsive Behaviour**